cloudera/hue/docs/sdk/sdk.md

 		}
 	});

-In this case, the app name is "About", while the "nice" name is "About Hue".
+In this case, the app name is "About", while the "nice" name is "About HUE".

 If you wanted to launch this app from yours, you would just have an anchor tag with a target specified: